RobhooX/Robhoot/README.md

 ## 2. Complexity Reduction (CR)

-To increase performance, we will reduce data dimensionality using a variety of model complexity methods from PCA and multilayer networks to information theory.
+To increase performance, we will reduce data dimensionality using a variety of model complexity reduction methods from PCA and correlation patterns in multilayer networks to information theory metrics.

 ## 3. Pattern Inference (PI)